AnkitChouksey/GENAI-PERF-AUTOMATION/README.md

 	b.
 Log in or create an account.
 	c.
 Navigate to Settings > Access Tokens.
 	d.
 Create a new token, choose scope (Read/Write), and save it.
+*****Ankit: I think we are missing something here.
+After getting HF access token, still we need some access on NVIDIA or HPE/PCAI related domain to use this token.
+I am not sure.
+Please check.
+My token doesn't work but Rajesh's does.**

 	a.
 Go to NVIDIA NGC.
 	b.
 Log in or create an account.